-This year's Las Fallas festival meant a whole world of new experiences to us.
-This was probably because we had Somi and Yeji as guests, our two Korean friends we met at a wine tasting in Porto.
-Since we moved to Valencia, we lived every Las Fallas differently, and every year brought something new, we learned something about the city we live in or about its people, and last but not least, about our own selves.
-This year we even opened a Couchsurfing account because of all the wondrous stories Yeji and Somi told us about their trip.
+Spending the Las Fallas festival with Somi and Yeji, our two Korean friends we met at a wine tasting in Porto, meant a whole world of new experiences to us.
+We learned something about the world and a great deal about our own selves.
+We even opened a Couchsurfing account because of all the wondrous stories Yeji and Somi told us about their trip!

 That's me in the middle, with Yeji and Somi...

-I still can't believe I caught the flu exactly in this period, and every night after the sun went down and the air chilled I lost my voice to the point I could only whisper.
+I still can't believe I caught the flu exactly during the festival, and every night after the sun went down and the air chilled I lost my voice to the point I could only whisper.
 Which is kind of counterproductive when there are firecrackers and noisy people all around you.
 I had to communicate through an improvised sign language only my husband could understand and he became by voice.
 That was so embarrassing...

-We took Yeji and Somi with us all over, as we had a schedule of the events and the streets were cramped, so the fastest way to get from point A to point B were the backstreets.
+We held tight to Yeji and Somi, as the streets were cramped, and the fastest way to get from point A to point B were the backstreets.
 There are so many people in Valencia during Las Fallas that the pedestrian traffic almost comes to a halt.
 All car traffic in the city center vanishes as the police blocks the streets during the last days of festivities, but even so, with people taking over both sidewalks and roads, the city simply becomes way too crowded.
 From this point of view, thanks God Las Fallas are only once a year!

 What better pastime for the kids than play with firecrackers in the middle of the road can there be?
 The smaller the child, the less dangerous are the firecrackers parents buy.
 Bigger kids can play with noisier ones.
 It is really intriguing to see toddlers that only recently learned to walk, throwing firecrackers.
 And that makes them so happy!
 The locals really have a taste for gunpowder from a young age.
 People coming from other parts of the world are really puzzled by this attitude.